Rods: Steve has been affiliated with St. Croix since 1988 and has found no reason to use any other brand.

 For more information on Shoeder’s Marine, visit: www.shoedersmarine.com

-Fishfinder/GPS: Steve has become a big fan of the new Humminbird fishfinder/GPS combos, and in 2016 will run Humminbird’s brand new Helix 10 units front and back.
-“Hummingbirds have great resolution, tremendous target separation, and unmatched GPS accuracy,” Steve noted.
+Fishfinder/GPS: Steve has become a big fan of the new Humminbird fishfinder/GPS combos, and now uses Humminbird’s Helix 10 units front and back.
+“Humminbirds have great resolution, tremendous target separation, and unmatched GPS accuracy,” Steve noted.
 The Helix units have Humminbird’s exciting Side Imaging and Down Imaging technology.

 With both units linked via Ethernet, waypoints can instantly be shared back and forth between the units.
 “Say you’ve just scanned a shoreline with Side Imaging and you spot a fish crib or rock pile you didn’t know was there.
 Mark it with a waypoint, and thanks to the Ethernet connection, the waypoint is now on both ‘Birds.
 I can instantly go to my bow fishfinder and return to the new waypoint and fish the spot I’ve just found.”